kongvang2/CPE187_EmbeddedSystems/README.md

 # CPE187_EmbeddedSystems
-Coursework and video demo for CPE 187 - Embedded Systems course
+Coursework and video demo for CPE 187 - Embedded Systems